 Measday, Vivien (Chromosome segregation in the budding yeast using molecular biology and genomic tools)

-Munzner, Tamara (Computer Systems, visualization, information visualization, visual analytics, data science)
+Munzner, Tamara (Human-centered computing; visualization; information visualization; visual analytics; data science)

 Ng, Raymond Tak-yan (Data mining and analysis, health informatics, text summarization, text mining)